 Commuter Council Meetings

-Commuter Council Meetings will be held on the last Wednesday of every month at 3 p.m. in the Intercultural Center.
+Commuter Council Meetings will be held on the last Wednesday of every month at 3 p.m. in the Center for Intercultural Learning and Inclusion.

 Annual Commuter Events!